Skip to main content

 Managed WP hosting

-Dedicated environment, daily backup, basic support
+Dedicated environment with daily backups and basic support

 NOK 500–2,000